ECLIPSE108/jekyll-now/mc.md

 Use `/pvp` to teleport to the PVP world.

-## Warps

-This server has two warps: one that goes to the survival world spawn and one that goes to the creative world spawn.

-For the survival world spawn, use `/warp survival_spawn`.

-For the creative world spawn, use `/warp creative_spawn`.

 ## Homes

-This server supports the use of "homes" that allow you to teleport to specific places throughout the server.
+This server supports the use of "homes" in the survival and creative worlds.
+They allow you to teleport to specific places throughout each world.

 Use `/sethome` to create a home.
 You can set multiple homes but each needs a unique name.
 You can name a home by adding a space and a name when using the command (e.g., `/sethome fishingSpot`).
-The limit for homes is 5 per player.
+The limit for homes is 5 per player in the survival world and 1000 per player in the creative world.

 To teleport to a home, use `/home`.
 If you have multiple homes, specify a home by adding a space and the name of the home (e.g., `/home fishingSpot`).
 Be aware that there is a 5 second delay when using this command.
 If you move during the delay, the teleport will cancel.